johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-22-azure-container-apps-pubsub/index.md

 This post shows how to build and deploy two Azure Container Apps using Bicep and GitHub Actions.
 These apps will communicate using [dapr](https://docs.dapr.io/)'s [publish & subscribe (pubsub) building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/howto-publish-subscribe/).

-This will build upon code written in a [previous post](../2022-01-22-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md) which built and deployed a simple web application to Azure Container Apps using Bicep and GitHub Actions using the GitHub container registry.
-Behind the scenes, that app was made up of a .NET app and a Node.js app communicating via dapr's [service invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services/).

 ![title image reading "Azure Container Apps: dapr pubsub"  with the dapr, Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)

 ## You've got mail

+This post will build upon code written in a [previous post](../2022-01-22-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md) which built and deployed a simple web application to Azure Container Apps using Bicep and GitHub Actions using the GitHub container registry.
+Behind the scenes, that app was made up of a .NET app and a Node.js app communicating via dapr's [service invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services/).

 Right now we have a: